 Modern volunteer management platforms solve this by tracking hours automatically—through mobile check-in, geofencing, or digital time logs—and calculating value in real-time.

-Serve.Love, for example, displays volunteer time value directly on your dashboard, updated as hours are logged.
-When it’s time to write that grant, the number is already there.
+Serve.Love, for example, displays volunteer time value directly on your dashboard using your state's 2026 Independent Sector rate, updated as hours are logged.
+When it's time to write that grant, the number is already there.

 Key Takeaways